rf/class/os/hw3/README.md

 I had to make some minor modifications for it to work with my library, which has a bit of a weird API.

+## Sorting questions

+Since I didn't write the sort example myself, here are my answers to the
+questions:

+1. Well, this algorithm essentially consists of each thread trying to get a chance to perform a swap.
+Once the thread was able to do a swap, we want to now allow a different thread to swap; if we were to run around the loop again, there would be nothing to do.
+So, we yield, with the hope that some other thread will perform a swap so we don't waste time the next time we pop around that loop.

+2. Well, the virtual timer I'm using doesn't appear to increment when a system call is in progress; so if that sleep is left in, I never preempt because the interrupt is never fired.

 ## Consistency with pthreads

 `third` isn't completely consistent with `pthreads`.
 Its creation